 Now it’s time to dive into the actual proposal document.
-Proposals tend to follow a loose formula: They start with an intro that summarizes your business and the project, followed by a body that fleshes out all the detail (including a pricing table), and a conclusion that tells the customers how to proceed.
+Proposals tend to follow a loose formula: They start with an intro that summarizes your business and the project, followed by a body that fleshes out all the detail (including a pricing table), and a conclusion that tells the customer how to proceed.

 Section 1: Introduction